code-cyber-arch/holbertonschool-low_level_programming/bit_manipulation/README.md

 ###
 These operators are commonly used in tasks like setting, clearing, or toggling specific bits, extracting or setting groups of bits, or performing arithmetic operations at the bit level.
 ## Convert a binary number
-This C function converts a binary number represented as a string to an unsigned integer.
+This C function, binary\_to\_uint, converts a binary number represented as a string to an unsigned integer.
 Here's a breakdown of its implementation:
 - Converts a binary number string to an unsigned integer.
 - Initializes variables for the decimal number (num) and bit position value (bit\_position\_value).
 - Returns 0 if the input string pointer is NULL or if the string is empty.